orthanc-mirrors/orthanc-book/Sphinx/source/users/anonymization.rst

 ---------------------------------

-Orthanc allows to modify a set of specified tags in a single DICOM instance and to download the resulting anonymized DICOM file.
+Orthanc allows to modify a set of specified tags in a single DICOM instance and to download the resulting modified DICOM file.
 Example::

     $ curl -X POST http://localhost:8042/instances/6e67da51-d119d6ae-c5667437-87b9a8a5-0f07c49f/modify \